 Gabbro is an interesting rock that you might like to dig around for!
 It’s often got lots of gold, chromium and silver in it.
 You could sell it make some pocket money!

 Then there are things called Plutons and these are like bodies of intrusive rock that mostly have granite in them.

 When intrusive rocks form huge bodies, like those found inside of mountains they are called batholiths.

 - Ninety-five percent of the Earth’s crust is made of igneous rock.
-Wow, that’s a lot.

 - The ocean floor is normally made out of basalt rock, which is hard and black, and an extrusive rock of course.

 - The batholiths that we spoke about can be as large as about 97 km across.
-That’s huge!

 The lava cooled, and as it did this it split and formed about 40,000 basalt pillars, which look like humongous stepping stones that reach out into the ocean.

 So ace that next Geography test with all this cool information about igneous rocks!
-You can do it!